 1. The first was titled “Family History” and asked participants questions about cancers that had been diagnosed in their close relatives.

 2. The second was titled “Health and Lifestyle” and asked participants questions about early life including childhood living arrangements and pet ownership, body size, smoking, health conditions, use of medications and physical activities.
 Women completed additional questions regarding pregnancies and menopause, if applicable.

-- Diet: asked questions about eating habits and alcohol consumption.
+3. The third was titled “Diet” and asked participants questions about their eating habits and alcohol consumption.

-10,000 participants also provided a blood sample.
-This sample will allow us to examine more than just DNA, such as the circulating hormones and vitamin and mineral levels in the blood.
+A subset of participants also provided a blood sample.
+This sample will allow us to biomarkers, such as hormone levels and markers of inflammation.

-Any saliva, blood or samples collected from participants will be stored indefinitely at the Genetic Epidemiology Laboratory at Monash University.
-They will be stored securely and only authorised staff will have access to them.
-The samples will be labelled with a unique code and only designated staff will have the key to link that code to the participant.
+Any saliva, blood or other biological samples collected from participants will be stored indefinitely at the Genetic Epidemiology Laboratory (GEL) at Monash University.
+At GEL they are stored securely and only authorised GEL staff have access to them.
+Samples are labelled with a unique code and only authorised staff have the key to link that code to the participant.

-Participant samples could also be provided to other researchers in the future, for use in studies that have been approved by Cancer Council Victoria’s Human Research Ethics Committee.
+De-identified samples will also be provided to other researchers in the future, for use in studies that have been approved by Cancer Council Victoria’s Human Research Ethics Committee.